glic3rinu/passlib/docs/lib/passlib.hash.cisco_type7.rst

 .. currentmodule:: passlib.hash

 This class implements the "Type 7" password encoding used Cisco IOS.
-This is not actually a true hash, but a reversible XOR Cipher encoding of the plaintext password.
+This is not actually a true hash, but a reversible XOR Cipher encoding the plaintext password.
 Type 7 strings are (and were designed to be) plaintext equivalent;
 the goal was to protect from "over the shoulder" eavesdropping, and little else.
 They can be trivially decoded.